react-native-google-signin/docs/docs/setting-up/expo.md

 }
 ```

-### Expo and Firebase
+### Expo and Firebase Authentication

-If you are using Firebase, [obtain the 2 Firebase config files](./get-config-file) and place them into your project.
+If you are using Firebase Authentication, [obtain the 2 Firebase config files](./get-config-file) and place them into your project.
 Then specify the path to the files:

 ```json title="app.json|js"
 {